-Once students recognize that sounds correspond to letters and letter patterns, and they practice and master those correspondences and patterns, then “breaking the code” of written English becomes a fun and engaging experience rather than a frustrating, intimidating one.
+Once students recognize and master how sounds correspond to letters and letter patterns, they begin to read fluently.
+Those with a limited understanding of print to speech often struggle with reading.
+However, once students receive explicit systematic instruction, “breaking the code” of written English becomes a fun and engaging experience rather than a frustrating and intimidating one.

-Dictation actively engages all the language skills—listening, speaking, writing, and reading—simultaneously, helping students to make the necessary connections between what they hear, say, write and read.
-Dictation also incorporates the different learning styles (auditory, visual, tactile, and kinesthetic), so it is a particularly effective way to reach all students.
+Dictation actively engages all the language skills—listening, speaking, writing, and reading—simultaneously, helping students to make the necessary connections between what they hear, say, write, and read.
+Dictation also incorporates the different learning styles (auditory, visual, tactile, and kinesthetic), making it a particularly effective way to reach all students.